-So, trash generic wording and starting using phrases that make them see what they will get…
+So, trash generic wording and start using phrases that make them see what they will get…

-This is more important for amazing call to actions than you ever thought possible…
+This is more important for the amazing call to action than you ever thought possible…

 Here is an infographic that can help you summarize this.
 Again, you can download it below…

-If you want to discover another killer tips on how to write astonishing call to actions you can find out more here.
+If you want to discover other killer tips on how to write an astonishing call to action you can find out more here.

 6. Email Marketing Tip: Make Your Emails Spam-Proof